5 Tips to Give to Inexperienced Investors During A Market Dip

 Remind your clients that not all of their investments need to have the same risk level.

-Your clients are likely investing for many different financial goals at the same time, like a home down payment, future college expenses, or retirement.
-Each of these financial goals likely has its own time horizon, and thus should be invested differently.
+Your clients are likely investing for multiple financial goals at the same time, such as a home down payment, future college expenses, or retirement.
+Each of these financial goals likely has a different time horizon and should be invested accordingly.

-Breaking your clients’ investments into goals allows you to better control their risk and build a personalized investing plan, as well as make them feel more comfortable with how much risk they are taking on compared to how soon they’ll need access to a particular bucket of money.
+Breaking your clients’ investments into goals allows you to better control their risk and build a personalized investing plan.
+It can also make less experienced investors feel more comfortable with the level of risk they are taking on in proportion to how soon they’ll need to access a particular bucket of money.

 4. "Pay attention to historical context."